What is language?

 Try this.
 Think of language as simply the foundation for all conscious thought and all communication.

-Can we all agree that language pretty much underpins everything that goes on in our conscious, waking minds?
+I think we can we all agree that language pretty much underpins everything that goes on in our conscious, waking minds.

 What is language development?